England Football Online

 reserves: Colin Veitch (Newcastle United FC (FL1 TOP)) and Harold Fleming (Swindon Town FC (SL1 2nd)).

-team changes: Fleming replaced Frank Bradshaw (The Wednesday FC (FL1 3rd)), who been suffering with a poisonous toe.
+team changes: on the 11th February, Fleming replaced Frank Bradshaw (The Wednesday FC (FL1 3rd)), who had been suffering with a poisonous toe.

-team notes: Arthur Bridgett was injured in the first minute after Jimmy Balfe knocked him off the ball.
-Although he remained on the pitch until the end of the match, he was unable to play.
+team notes: Arthur Bridgett was injured ('left ankle was wrenched') in the first minute after Jimmy Balfe knocked him off the ball.
+After returning from receiving treatment, he remained on the pitch until he needed further treatment towards the end of the second half.
+Although he was ineffective in open play, he did have a say in the goals that began with an England corner.

 appearance notes: Bob Crompton is the second player to make 22 appearances, Vivian Woodward is the sixth player to have made seventeen, Ben Warren is the twelfth to make fourteen and Billy Wedlock is the nineteenth to have made eleven.